KashyapBhat/MyPathTowardsDataScience/README.md

 ## How
 Will add all my findings here in this repo.
 It can be good articles, good videos, good projects and also projects that I will be working on.

-# Lets get into it
+# Lets get right into it

 ## Data set
   1. [Google Datasets](https://toolbox.google.com/datasetsearch)